realmthyx/SteamDeckUI-Patcher/README.md

 12. Hit "Apply"
 13. Done!
 14. Run Steam with the Steam Deck UI patched!
+// FOR BEGINNER PEOPLE WITH THE EXE.
+1. It will ask for your confirmation.
+Note: Case sensitive.
+Please enter UPPERCASE Y or N.
+Note: It doesn't mess with Steam's files, and it's not against Steam's TOS.
+This is only a file patch.
+2. After confirmation it will taskkill Steam if there is a instance running.
+3. It will create the "beta" file if doesn't exist (duh that's why we are here)
+4. The script will notify you when it's done.
+5. After that go to your Steam's shortcut's properties.
+6. In the "Target" section add -gamepadui with a space between it.
+7. Hit "Apply"
+8. Done!
+9. Run Steam with the Steam Deck UI patched!

 # Uninstallation.
 1. Go to your Steam directory.